 On 20 January 2024, the Police were alerted to a case of loanshark harassment at a residential unit along Ang Mo Kio Avenue 3, where the gate of a residential unit was secured with a bicycle lock and a debtor’s note was left behind.

-On 14 September 2023, the Police were alerted to a case of loanshark harassment at a residential unit along Choa Chu Kang Street 52, where the unit was secured with a bicycle lock.
-Through ground enquiries and with the aid of images from Police cameras, officers from Jurong Police Division established the identity of the man and arrested him on 18 September 2023.
-Preliminary investigations revealed that the man is believed to be involved in other similar cases of loanshark harassments.
+Through ground enquiries and with the aid of images from Police cameras, officers from Ang Mo Kio and Tanglin Police Divisions established the identity of the man and arrested him on 6 February 2024.
+A scotch tape, a notebook, a pack of face masks and six bicycle locks were found at his home and seized as case exhibits.
+Preliminary investigations revealed that the man is also believed to be involved in other similar cases of loanshark harassment islandwide.

-The man will be charged in court on 20 September 2023 under the Moneylenders Act 2008.
-For first-time offenders, the offence of loanshark harassment carries a fine between $5,000 and $50,000, with imprisonment of up to five years, and caning of up to six strokes.
+The man will be charged in court on 7 February 2024 under the Moneylenders Act 2008.
+For first time offenders, the offence of loanshark harassment carries a fine not less than $5,000 and not more than $50,000, with imprisonment of up to five years, and caning of up to six strokes.

 The Police have zero tolerance for loanshark harassment activities.
-Those who deliberately vandalise properties, cause annoyance or disruption to public safety, peace and security, will be dealt with severely in accordance with the law.
+Those who deliberately vandalise properties, cause annoyance and disruption to public safety and security, will be dealt with severely in accordance with the law.

 SINGAPORE POLICE FORCE